MadJavaEntJavaSpring2018/BowserBuild/README.md

 4. File Transfer
 5. Do we want to store build templates?<br>
 	If yes:
-* 	WOuld we store these for the user
+* 	Would we store these for the user
 * 	Will we store these in a repository that users can choose from?